jump-dev/JuMP.jl/docs/src/style.md

 - Omit `!` when the name itself makes it clear that modification is taking place, e.g., `add_constraint` and `set_name`.
-We depart from the Julia style guide because `!` does not provide a reader with any additional information in this case, and adherence to the this convention is not uniform even in base Julia itself (consider `Base.println`).
+We depart from the Julia style guide because `!` does not provide a reader with any additional information in this case, and adherence to this convention is not uniform even in base Julia itself (consider `Base.println`).
 - Use `!` in all other cases.
 In particular it can be used to distinguish between modifying and non-modifying variants of the same function like `scale`